pantheon-systems/documentation/source/docs/articles/organizations/managing-sites-and-teams-with-the-organization-dashboard.md

 ## Manage Site Teams

-From the Sites tab, you can add users to or remove them from site teams.
-Members of Ally, Partner, And Strategic Partner Organizations already have access to all sites in the Org.
-However, if you need to add developers as full team members to a site, or outside contractors to individual sites, you'll need to add them to the site team.
+If you need to add developers as full team members to a site, or outside contractors to individual sites, you'll need to add them to the site team:

 1. Check the box next to the site or sites you want to add the user to.
 2. Click **Team** and **Add a team member**.